 Over-the-Air Antenna

-One of the common tactics used by cable and satellite TV companies keep customers with service is the fear that you will lose access to local affiliate stations.
+One of the common tactics used by cable and satellite TV companies to keep customers with service is the fear that you will lose access to local affiliate stations.

 You can use the code FRUGALRULES10 to save ten percent on your purchase.